-Australia’s healthcare industry is growing and changing at a phenomenal rate, particularly as healthcare providers embrace new technology, allowing them to provide better treatment for their patients.
+Australia’s healthcare industry is growing and changing at a phenomenal rate, particularly as healthcare providers embrace new technology, allowing them to provide better medical grade treatment for their patients.

 As we face an aging population we need to embrace systems that improve efficiency.
 13% of the Australian population are currently aged 65 and older, this is expected to be 23% by 2050, and 321,500 people received disability support services in 2014.
 With a sharp increase in competition in these sectors, healthcare providers need to stand apart from the rest and may increase efficiency and improve services through leading technology support.

-Fast video and internet technology allow doctors to check in with these patients remotely, and connected devices allow them to monitor vitals like temperature, blood sugar, body weight and blood pressure.These digital devices relieve pressure on the healthcare system and also save patients hours of travelling.
+Fast video and internet technology allow doctors to check in with these patients remotely anytime, anywhere, and connected devices allow them to monitor vitals like temperature, blood sugar, body weight and blood pressure.These digital devices relieve pressure on the healthcare system and also save patients hours of travelling.

 Changing customer needs are also influencing how the industry contacts and supports patients.
 Younger patients have grown up with a wide range of time-saving technology at their fingertips, and online patient portals and appointment calendars are now expected.
 A study by the Internet Journal of Healthcare Administration in the United States found that when patients received appointment reminders via text message, no shows were reduced by a huge 36%.

-Many healthcare businesses are also using apps and portals to allow patients to see their test results, which is more efficient compared to having them call or make an appointment- saving time for both employees and patients.
+Many healthcare businesses are also using apps and portals to allow patients to see their test results, which is more efficient and highly recommend compared to having them call or make an appointment- saving time and gives peace of mind for both employees and patients.

 Here are 3 Practical Ways to Grow your Healthcare Business: